 Short credit histories hurt your credit score.
 While nothing but time helps it, avoid taking out new credit unless it’s absolutely necessary.
 Your credit history makes up 15% of your credit score.

 #4.
 Payment History

 Making payments late hurts your credit the most.
-It makes up 35% of your credit score so even one 30-day late payment can hurt your score quite a bit.
+Payment history makes up 35% of your credit score so even one 30-day late payment can hurt your score quite a bit.

 #5.
 New Credit